 There’s a Scientific Reason Why Pink and Red Candies Are So Irresistible

-Here’s how it breaks down according to Charles Spence, a University of Oxford psychologist: Color has a much more substantial effect on people than they realize.
-Dr. Spence says that decades of research shows that color is indeed a part of the taste when it comes to food and it can’t be ignored.
+Here’s how it breaks down, according to Charles Spence, PhD, a University of Oxford psychologist who authored a paper on the topic in the journal Flavour: Color has a much more substantial effect on people than they realize.
+Decades of research shows that color factors into taste when it comes to food, and it can’t be ignored.